Including the 3 who died, evidence of WWI service has been found for 29 Pullums in the UK

 Of the surviving 4 sons, at the start of WWI, the eldest Horatio George was aged 61, Charles Albert was 49 and Arthur Vernon was aged 44.
 It is possible the latter did serve in WWI and is the “unidentified” Arthur below.

 The one son who definitely served in WWI was Samuel John Ernest.

 Samuel was the youngest of George and Mary’s children and was born in Camberwell, Surrey on the 9th of October 1879.
 His mother died when he was 10 years old and his father died 5 years later.
 It is likely that he then lived with his brother Charles.

 Samuel was working as a warehouseman when enlisted in March 1916 and called up for service on the 5th of May 1917.
 He joined the Army Service Corps as a driver on the 8th of May 1917, aged nearly 37.
-He was discharged as being no longer fit for military service on the 6th of July 1918.
+He was discharged as being no longer fit for military service, due to deafness, on the 6th of July 1918.

 After WWI, he was brewer’s labourer and on the 15th of February 1921 he was admitted to Newington Workhouse but was discharged the same day to hospital.
 4 years later he is back with his brother Charles, whose wife had died in 1918.
 Charles died in 1934 and then Samuel is seen living with his nephew Frederick in Southwark to at least 1959, when he is 80.
 He died on the 15th of March 1963 in hospital in Lewisham and was buried 10 days later in Sidcup Cemetery in Kent.